 Sekiro is one of FromSoftware’s most difficult games.
-Although it differentiates itself from other Souls-like titles by being more action-orientated, but it still has the studio’s staple difficult bosses, and you can read all about Sekiro’s bosses and the best order to take them on with our guide here.
+Although it differentiates itself from other Souls titles by being more action-orientated, it still has the studio’s staple difficult bosses, and you can read all about Sekiro’s bosses and the best order to take them on with our guide here.

 Sekiro Boss Order: How To Get Through The Game

 Although you’ll naturally fight most of the Sekiro bosses by progressing through the game’s story, there are some optional bosses you can take on various rewards and to get the complete Sekiro experience.
 Below, we’ve put together a Sekiro boss order guide so you have a general idea of when to face each of them.

 - Genichiro Ashina

 Once you’ve completed the above bosses, you’ll eventually reach a point in the game where you will need to make a decision on which ending you want.
 Here, you’ll need to either side with the Great Shinobi Owl and take on Emma, The Gentle Blade and Isshin Ashina or you’ll need to side against the Great Shinobi Owl, face him, and continue through the rest of the game by taking on the following bosses.

 For the Shura ending, you’ll then have to fight: